mistakelly/Data-structure-and-algorithm-in-python/README.md

 3. arrays are indexed from 0
 4. deleting and an element in an array takes constant time 0(1).
-5. searching an element in an array takes big
+5. searching an element in an array takes big O of